nabusch/OS_workshop_demo/README.md

-# OS_workshop_demo
+# Demo for GitHub workflow
-A demonstration of GIthub for the Open Science Workshop at WWU
+I use this as an example of a typical GitHub workflow.
+Presented at the Open Science Workshop at the Institute of Psychology, University of Münster, 2018.